vking34/kafka-learning/kafka-topic/README.md

 # Kafka Topic

+## Configurations

+- `log.cleanup.policy`: Options for the cleanup policy are either `delete` or `compact` or both.
+The string designates the retention policy to use on old log segments.
+The default policy `delete` will discard old segments when their retention time or size limit has been reached.

 ## CLI

 - `describe`: know the leader for the topic, the broker instances acting as replicas for the topic, and the number of partitions of a Kafka topic